 All items must be successfully completed in successive order laid out in the Roadmap to Registration during the articling timeframe (see Articling section below).

 Learn more about the registration process by reviewing the Orientation module.
-One of the first modules in the Roadmap to Registration, it is designed for new members and provides an overview of the registration process.
+The first module in the Roadmap to Registration is designed for new members and provides an overview of the registration process.

 Note: The information in this section pertains to only TFTs and ASTFTs.

 Articling is Gaining Relevant Work Experience under the Guidance of a Sponsor (Registered Member).

 Work experience gained during your enrolment period helps you be better prepared for registration and the rights and obligations of a practising professional.
 Compete details on articling requirements are contained in Articling Procedures.

 Enrolled members are required to complete 24 months of post-enrolment work experience within the articling enrolment period.

 As job markets fluctuate and employment opportunities vary, it may not be possible to complete the requirements within 24 months.
 Enrolled members are given the following timeframes to complete all of their registration requirements.

 *ASTFTs are given 2 additional years in case more time is needed to complete outstanding core competency requirements.